genXdev/GenXdev.Webbrowser/README.md

 ### DESCRIPTION
     Runs one or more scripts inside a selected webbrowser tab.
-    You can access 'data' object from within javascript, to synchronize data between Powershell and the Webbrowser.
+    You can access 'data' object from within javascript, to synchronize data between PowerShell and the Webbrowser.
 ### PARAMETERS
 ````
 -Scripts <Object[]>